cyrex562/zeromq/notes.md

 * flags:
     * ZMQ_POLLIN: at least one message may be received from the socket without blocking
     * ZMQ_POLLOUT: at least one message may be sent to the socket without blocking
-    * ZMQ_POLLERR: an error condition has occurred on the socket
+    * ZMQ_POLLERR: an Error condition has occurred on the socket
     * ZMQ_POLLPRI: no useful for zmq sockets

 ```pseudo